Jerrylum/judgesroom.com/README.md

 By digitizing the judging steps (interviews, rubrics, nominations, rankings), judgesroom.com streamlines the process, reduces errors, and keeps materials confidential.
 Judges can share the same Judges' Room across multiple devices, making collaboration faster and easier.

 judgesroom.com is an open source project and fully compliant with the RECF/VEX "Guide To Judging."
 The system is designed to support Judge Advisors and Judges through the process while preserving confidentiality and helping prevent errors.
 Event Partners may self‑host the application to have full control over the system.
-A ready‑to‑use Docker Compose is provided below.
+A ready‑to‑use Docker Compose is provided below. judgesroom.com is an open source project and fully compliant with the RECF/VEX "Guide To Judging."
+The system is designed to support Judge Advisors and Judges through the process while preserving confidentiality and helping prevent errors.
+Event Partners may self‑host the application to have full control over the system.
+A local self‑hosting guide (Bun + Wrangler) is provided below.

 ## What judgesroom.com does for you